Miss Violence: Reception

 Miss Violence entered the competition at the 70th Venice International Film Festival.
 Avranas won the Silver Lion for Best Director and actor Themis Panou won the Volpi Cup for Best Actor.
 It was also shown at the 2013 Toronto Film Festival.
 It is a Faliro House Productions and Plays2place Productions film.

 Critical response

 The film received mostly positive reviews and was selected for the Fedeora prize for the best film from the Mediterranean region, while Greek director Alexandros Avranas was given the Silver Lion for Best Director for his work.
 On Rotten Tomatoes, Miss Violence holds an approval rating 81%, with an weighted average score of 6.10.
 The website hosts 21 international critic reviews.
+The website's consensus reads: "Brutal but ablaze with gripping imagery, Miss Violence offers a grim exploration of societal and domestic horrors in modern-day Greece."